Sermons

 10 May 2019

 I was watching a TV show the other night and a person when about to die says – “well, I guess my number is up”.
-How often are you identified with a number?
-At the bank you have account numbers, PIN numbers and credit card numbers with expiry dates and security number on the back… Read more
+How often are you identified… Read more

 Year C Easter 3 – When you least expect it, expect it